3D-rendered coronavirus with spike proteins.

-Since this is a new strain, we don't know yet how dangerous the Coronavirus can be.
+Since this is a new strain, we don't know how dangerous the Coronavirus can be.
 We will not know until more data comes in.
 However, the estimates for the mortality rate of the elderly are over 3% and 1% for the young ones.
-In this article, we will discuss what Coronavirus is, its symptoms, and the current statistics around the world.
+This article will discuss Coronavirus, its symptoms, and the current statistics worldwide.

-We will also discuss the situation of COVID in the United States.
-We will introduce the steps that the administration are doing to slow the spread of the virus and save the life of the Americans.
+We will also discuss the situation of COVID-19 in the United States and introduce the steps that the administration is taking to slow the spread of the virus and save Americans' lives.

-Finally, we will discuss how we can move forward amidst the COVID or the 'new normal.'
+Finally, we will discuss moving forward amidst the COVID or the 'new normal.'

 Coronavirus

-According to the World Health Organization (WHO), Coronaviruses (COVID-19) are a large family of viruses that cause respiratory illness.
+According to the World Health Organization (WHO), coronaviruses (COVID-19) are a large family of viruses that cause respiratory illnesses.
 It ranges from the common cold to severe diseases like Severe Acute Respiratory Syndrome (SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).

-On December 31, 2019, China alerted the World Health Organization due to several cases of unusual pneumonia in Wuhan, China.
-This port city of 11 million people is in central Hubei province.
+On December 31, 2019, China alerted the World Health Organization about several cases of unusual pneumonia in Wuhan, a port city of 11 million people in central Hubei province.

 The infection was traced to a seafood market in Wuhan that also sold live animals for consumption.
 Coronaviruses are zoonotic.
-This means that they are being transmitted between humans and animals.
+This means that the virus is being transmitted between humans and animals.
 The research found that SARS-CoV can be transmitted from civet cats to humans.

 Meanwhile, MERS-CoV can be transmitted from camels to humans.
 Several known coronaviruses circulate through animals that have not yet infected humans.